CLS-Genetics/CLS-Genetics.github.io/docs/intro.md

 ## Data Access

+Pseudonymised genomic data and polygenic indices/scores are available without charge to the global research community upon data application request.

 To access genetic data combined with survey data, please see <a href="https://cls.ucl.ac.uk/data-access-training/data-access/">link</a> (i.e., complete the application form which is then reviewed approximately monthly in data access committee meetings; the same process applies to internal and external applicants).
 The <a href="https://cls.ucl.ac.uk/wp-content/uploads/2017/02/CLS_Data_Access_Framework.pdf">CLS Data Access Framework</a> gives further details on the application process, including details on ethics and socially controversial research.

 A list of approved applications is held <a href="https://cls.ucl.ac.uk/wp-content/uploads/2017/02/dac_projects_register.pdf">here</a>.